-Barbara Lee doesn’t feel vindicated for voting against the Afghan war: ‘I almost wish ...
+Barbara Lee doesn’t feel vindicated for voting against Afghan war: ‘I almost wish ...
 I had been wrong’

 Retropolis: She was the only member of Congress to vote against war in Afghanistan.
 Some called her a traitor.

 “Some of us” turned out to be Lee alone, and things did, in fact, spiral out of control.
-Two decades later, she is even more convinced that postponing the vote even a short time would have yielded a better result: “How can we be rational as leaders when we’re when we’re grieving for the country, when we’re grieving for people who were killed, when we’re afraid for what might happen next?"
+Two decades later, she is even more convinced that postponing the vote even a short time would have yielded a better result: “How can we be rational as leaders when we’re grieving for the country, when we’re grieving for people who were killed, when we’re afraid for what might happen next?"

 Her father was the first person to call her after her speech.
 “You do not send our troops in harm’s way with no exit strategy,” he said approvingly.
 Others were not so kind: Lee was publicly condemned as a coward and a traitor and received numerous death threats.